vink246/LLM-refusal-analysis/README.md

 3. Discovering sparse feature circuits for each refusal category using SAE-encoded features
 4. Comparing circuits across categories with statistical significance testing

 **Current Status**: The pipeline supports both Llama-2 and Mistral models.
-The results in this repository were generated using the LLaMA-2-7b-chat-hf model with configuration `configurations/llama_circuit_discovery.yaml`.
+Configuration files are available in the `configurations/` directory.

 ## Project Components